Mark-Eis/BitsnBobs/README.md

 ## Find strings containing the pattern "Darth" in the starwars "name" column
 starwars |> detective(name, .pattern = "Darth")
-## Modify strings containing the pattern "Darth" but not "Vader" in the starwars "name" column
+## Modify strings containing the pattern "Darth" but not "Vader" in the "name" column
 starwars |> detective(name, .pattern = "Darth", .exclude = "Vader") <- "Darth The First"
 ## Find strings containing the pattern "Darth" in the revised data in descending order
 starwars |> detective(name, .pattern = "Darth", .arrange_by = desc(name))